“…Families who work cooperatively toward ….goals will realize a happiness and peace which to other seems ‘idealistic’” J. Thomas Fyans

 These family Long Term/lifetime goals are really tied to mission statement of the family.
 Education to support ourselves and our families, missions of all types- proclaiming the Gospel, employment, raising God’s children, temple marriages and enduring to the end are all part of long term goals.
 There is a Goal form available to help document the Goals discussed in the Family Council

-Monthly Goals A draft of month calendar naturally falls out of the monthly goals defined as part of the annual calendar .
-The detail weekly calendar is extracted from the monthly calendar for the family council agenda with times and other logistic detail plus significant new additions.
+Monthly Goals A month calendar naturally falls out of the goals defined as part of the annual calendar .
+The detail weekly calendar is extracted from the monthly calendar for the weekly family council agenda with times and other logistic detail and any new additions.